 Vital Signs reports use community knowledge to measure the vitality of our communities – gathering data and sparking conversation about significant social and economic trends to tell the story of how our community is faring in key quality-of-life areas.
 Vital Signs reports are launched the first week of October each year.

 Abbotsford Community Foundation produced its first Vital Signs Report in 2013 looking at issues including poverty, youth employment, food security, health and education.
 The following year, the Foundation examined areas that included work and economy, arts and culture, transportation and the environment.

 Abbotsford Vital Signs Reports can be reviewed by clicking the links below.

-- Abbotsford (52%) and Fraser East (50%) said Safety was the number one concern compared to all of BC (35%) and Canada 30%.
+- Safety is the #1 concern for Abbotsford (52%) and Fraser East (50%), compared to BC (35%) and Canada (30%).

 To read the BC report as well as regional reports, including Fraser East, please visit www.vancouverfoundationvitalsigns.ca.

-Community Foundations of Canada recently recently released its national survey “Arts & Belonging”.Vital_Signs_Arts_and_Belonging (1)
+Community Foundations of Canada recently recently released its national survey “Arts & Belonging”.

 Community Foundations of Canada and the True Sport Foundation also produced a special report in 2015 on Sport and Belonging.